aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 #### Writing

-Whenever a record is written, if the source field is written then the scan beacon field must also be written.
+Whenever a record is written, if the source field is written then the beacon field must also be written.
-That is, for every encrypted attribute with a scan beacon, an additional attribute is written.
+That is, for every encrypted attribute with a beacon, an additional attribute is written.

 It is an error to attempt to write a source attribute starting with the gazelle prefix.

 #### Reading

-To retrieve a record based on the value of an encrypted source field, search instead for the hash of the value in the scan beacon field.
+To retrieve a record based on the value of an encrypted source field, search instead for the hash of the value in the beacon field.

  * With no beacon, and encrypted attribute cannot be searched.
  * With plain beacons, only exact matches can be supported.